<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 • A sale

-• A no, with a good reason
+• A no, with a good reason.

-• An agreed agenda moving forward
+• An agreed-upon agenda moving forward.

-If it ends with uncertainty on what happens next or a “maybe” – you’ve fallen short.
+If it ends with uncertainty on what happens next or a "maybe," you've fallen short.

-When you get a “maybe” you’re letting your prospect off the hook for making a decision that can benefit their business, while also losing valuable time you could be spending with a prospect who will give you a decision.
+When you get a "maybe," you're letting your prospect off the hook for making a decision that can benefit their business, while also losing valuable time you could be spending with a prospect who will give you a decision.
 (Juliana Crispo, Startup Sales Bootcamp)

-Here’s how to avoid that:
+Here's how to avoid that.

-Ask questions to reveal any objections / unanswered questions
+Ask questions to reveal any objections/unanswered questions.

-“Glad I could demo this for you.
-We understand that our product isn’t right for everyone, but on a scale of 1 – not solving my needs, to 10 – there couldn’t be a more perfect fit, sign me up!
-How would you rate the product?”
-“What do you need to see today that would make it a 10?”
-“Is this what you were after?”
-“Okay great, so what happens next?”
+"Glad I could demo this for you.
+We understand that our product isn't right for everyone, but on a scale of 1 – not solving my needs, to 10 – there couldn't be a more perfect fit, sign me up!
+How would you rate the product?"
+"What do you need to see today that would make it a 10?"
+"Is this what you were after?"
+"Okay, great, so what happens next?"

-Hopefully this reveals any unanswered questions to get you over the line.
+Hopefully, this reveals any unanswered questions to get you over the line.

 Ask for the sale